 Dr. Glykys received his Medical Degree from the Universidad de Carabobo, Valencia, Venezuela (2001), followed by a year of general medicine practice in underserved communities in Carabobo, Venezuela.
 He obtained a Doctoral Degree in Neuroscience (2002-07) at the University of California, Los Angeles (UCLA) using electrophysiological techniques to study: GABA(A) receptor subunits mediating phasic and tonic inhibition; neuronal hyper-excitability; and the characterization of a mouse model of autosomal dominant nocturnal frontal lobe epilepsy.
 Next, he did two years of post-doctoral research at MGH (2007-09) studying neonatal seizures and intracellular chloride changes during early development.
 During his research time, he obtained an American Epilepsy Society pre-doctoral and post-doctoral fellowship as well as a UCLA Gonda Fellowship.

 In 2009, Dr. Glykys joined the Pediatric Residency program at MGHfC, followed by Pediatric Neurology Residency (2009-13) at Partners Neurology Program.
-He was the Co-Chief in the Pediatric Neurology Resident at MGH.
-Dr. Glykys was awarded an NIH R25 fellowship in 2012 and recently the AAN/ABF Clinical Research Training Fellowship in Juvenile Neuronal Ceroid Lipofuscinosis.
+He was the Co-Chief in the Pediatric Neurology Residency at MGH.
+Dr. Glykys was awarded an NIH R25 fellowship in 2012 and the AAN/ABF/BBDF Training Fellowship in Juvenile Neuronal Ceroid Lipofuscinosis in 2013.

 Basic research interests:

 -Research Models of Neonatal seizures